 Riding DART can save you money and help you do your share for cleaner air.

 On 6.26.15, North Texans joined in doing at least one extra thing for clean air.
-Previously on July 7, Clean Air Action Day will now be the first Friday of summer every year.
+Previously on July 7, Clean Air Action Day is now the first Friday of summer every year.
 Incorporate a clean air strategy when traveling to work, making Friday night plans, getting the weekend started early with a trip to the lake or in another way.

 To sustain momentum: